 Why use old computer operating systems?

 Astute computer enthusiasts would do well to ask why Windows XP, let alone Windows 2000 or Windows 9x, would still be running on computers today.
-Why not just use a more modern version of Windows, like Windows 7 or Microsoft's newest operating system, Windows 10?
+Why not just use a more modern version of Windows, like Microsoft's newest operating system, Windows 10?

 Using unsupported operating systems decades after being released is certainly not for fainthearted computer users.
 But it's not just for retrocomputers and nostalgia either.
 In recent years, Microsoft has decidely shifted away from making products that truly engage its customers, trying to cater to a smaller, almost nonexistent market while ignoring its longtime customers.
 Windows 10 is inarguably one of the worst releases of Windows ever — right up there with Windows 8/8.1, Windows Vista, and Windows ME.
 It's a half-baked operating system that includes tons of unnecessary bloat and too much false and misplaced emphasis on the cloud and mobile, while things as important as native DVD playback support and as simple as Windows Briefcase and Daylight Saving Time reminders have been omitted entirely.
 Support for the Windows Classic theme was ditched with Windows 8.
 Tons of customary tweaks are required in order to get the operating system to work the way it "should".
 Although tweaks have been necessary to increase functionality since Windows XP, they are required more than ever with Microsoft's latest OS.

 Older Windows releases, no longer sold or supported by Microsoft, are the perfect answer to this conundrum.
 Older versions of Windows use far fewer system resources and run much more smoothly on hardware that hasn't been updated in a while, as long as you don't hit the maximum RAM limit (which is 1GB for Windows 98 and 4GB for Windows 2000 Professional or any 32-bit operating system).
 With an older copy of Microsoft Office, you can be productive in almost no time at all.